Novu Wellness Mental Health

 How can you tell the difference?

-BPD is driven by fear of being left.
+BPD is driven by the fear of being left.
 Covert narcissism is driven by shame and control.
 The way they act may look alike, but the reasons are different.

 Are people with BPD manipulative?